About the Friends of Glastonbury Rowing, Inc.

 We are pleased to have been able to provide approximately 80% of the total cost to run the crew program on a yearly basis since its inception in 2001.
 Funding has been made possible by generous contributions made by crew member families, relatives, FOGRI Board members, charitable foundations and other supporters.

-Since its inception through October 2010, FOGRI has expended $537,341 in support of GHS Crew Operations.
+As of December 2014, we have donated over $800,000 to support GHS Crew Operations.
 Funds have been and are directed to:

 - Rowing Shells